microclimate-dev2ops/swiftTemplate/README.md

 To deploy your application to your Kubernetes cluster, run `helm install --name myapp .` in the `/chart/[PROJ_NAME_PLACEHOLDER]` directory.
 You need to make sure you change the `repository` variable in your `chart/[PROJ_NAME_PLACEHOLDER]/values.yaml` file points to the docker image containing your runnable application.

 ### Configuration
-Your application configuration information for any services is stored in the `localdev-config.json` file in the `config` directory.
-This file is in the `.gitignore` to prevent sensitive information from being stored in git.
-The connection information for any configured services that you would like to access when running locally, such as username, password and hostname, is stored in this file.

-The application uses the [CloudEnvironment package](https://github.com/IBM-Swift/CloudEnvironment) to read the connection and configuration information from the environment and this file.
-It uses `mappings.json`, found in the `config` directory, to communicate where the credentials can be found for each service.

-If the application is running locally, it can connect to IBM Cloud services using unbound credentials read from this file.
-If you need to create unbound credentials you can do so from the IBM Cloud web console ([example](https://console.ng.bluemix.net/docs/services/Cloudant/tutorials/create_service.html#creating-a-service-instance)), or using the CloudFoundry CLI [`cf create-service-key` command](http://cli.cloudfoundry.org/en-US/cf/create-service-key.html).

-When you push your application to IBM Cloud, these values are no longer used, instead the application automatically connects to bound services using environment variables.

 #### Iterative Development
 The `iterative-dev.sh` script is included in the root of the generated Swift project and allows for fast & easy iterations for the developer.
 Instead of stopping the running Kitura server to see new code changes, while the script is running, it will automatically detect changes in the project's **.swift** files and recompile the app accordingly.